 In 2019 current owners, Stef and Simo spent seven months working with a skilled team of builders and architects on a full restoration of Kilmartin Castle.
-Overhauling the heating and plumbing throughout, addressing problems with the roof and the ground floor damp proofing and developing five beautiful bedrooms, all en-suite with copper baths and wood-burning stoves.
+Overhauling the heating and plumbing throughout, addressing problems with the roof which would leak and the ground floor which would flood, developing five beautiful bedrooms, all en-suite with copper baths and wood-burning stoves.
 Attention to detail and clever material choices throughout have ensured the rustic magic of Kilmartin Castle remains intact.

 Hi, We’re Stef & Simo.
-We used to have stressful day jobs in The Media in Dubai, and a reoccurring dreamy conversation about quitting the rat race and opening our kind of holiday hideaway.
+We used to have stressful day jobs in The Media in Dubai, and a dream to quit the rat race and open our kind of holiday hideaway.
 The conversation typically started on a trip with, “Wouldn’t it be great to run away and live here”… then it would shift to, “I wonder if there are any cool places for sale around here”.

-Then in 2014 on a winter road trip around Scotland, we fell in love, the dramatic landscape of the West coast felt like food for the soul.
+In 2014 on a winter road trip around Scotland, we fell in love, the dramatic landscape of the West coast felt like the food our souls desperately needed.

-When returning to work in Dubai, we instantly missed Scotland, that significant life change we had been dreaming about, this was it!
+Returning to day to day life in Dubai, we missed Scotland, and wondered if this was the significant life change we had been dreaming about.

-Then, if by serendipitous coincidence (or search profiling cookies) we read an article about Kilmartin Castle being for sale.
+Then, as if by serendipitous coincidence (or search profiling cookies) we read an article about Kilmartin Castle being for sale.
 This sounds ridiculous, but we didn’t look at any other properties, we called the agent, we flew back to Scotland to view it, and then we sold all our worldly possessions to buy it.

 At the end of 2018, we quit our day jobs then spent seven months restoring Kilmartin Castle with a team of architects, builders and at times a bunch of our friends.
 We also filmed a television show for Channel 4 called The Great Hotel Escape, which turned out to be a great way of documenting our journey.